 ASH Scotland consulted on whether to seek to re-establish the CPG on Tobacco.
-Recognising the demands on MSPs' time, Willie Rennie MSP had suggested a new CPG with a broader public health/prevention focus.
+Recognising the demands on MSPs' time, Convenor Willie Rennie MSP had suggested there may be interest in a new CPG with a broader public health/prevention focus.
 ASH Scotland, Alcohol Focus Scotland (AFS), Scottish Health Action on Alcohol Problems (SHAAP) and Obesity Action Scotland (OAS) formed a coalition to take this forward.
-With the Alcohol and Drug Misuse CPG continuing to focus on care and services, the Group proposes to join up thinking and experience in tackling health-harming commodities.
+With the Alcohol and Drug Misuse CPG continuing to focus on care and services, the Group proposed to join up thinking and experience in tackling health-harming commodities.